-If you’ve ever posted a shipment along one of CitizenShipper’s more popular routes, you might’ve felt overwhelmed by the number of quotes you got.
+If you’ve ever posted a shipment listing along one of CitizenShipper’s more popular routes, you might’ve felt overwhelmed by the number of quotes you got.
 How do you pick your transporter out of all of those?
-Do you just go with the lowest bid?
+Do you just go with the first offer?
 Are you supposed to contact each of them in turn and negotiate?

 The process really isn’t as complicated as you might think.
 The client (“shipper”) can go through the bids pretty quickly, choosing the transporter (“driver”) whose offer fits certain criteria.